 Inside the arena, moving around is no problem at all, and the washroom facilities are just fine.

-An extra mark for the Spartan band which adds a richness to the game that makes it different from your average hockey game.
+An extra mark for the Spartan band adds a richness to the game that makes it different from your average hockey game.
 A good pep band helps to make college hockey special.

 An extra mark for the vast history on display at Munn.
 There are large murals commemorating Spartans who have played in the Olympics and National Championship winning goals, and National Champion team pictures.
 The two Hobey Baker Awards awarded to Ryan Miller and Kip Miller are on display.

 There is a huge collage of pictures of MSU championship teams and a collage of Spartans in the NHL.
 There are also two memorial displays for former athletic director "Biggie" Munn, and former hockey coach, and the winningest coach in the NCAA, Ron Mason.